Skip to content

 Example

-In this example, we explain how to write a simple PASM program to perform a 32-element vector multiplication.
-The program will read two vectors A and B. It will then compute the element-wise multiplication of the two vectors and write the result to a third vector C. The program will be structured using regions, operations, and instructions as described in the syntax format.
+In this example, we explain how to write a simple PASM program to perform an element-wise vector multiplication.
+The program will read two 32 values-wide vectors A and B, compute the element-wise multiplication of the two vectors and write the result to a third vector C. The program will be structured using regions, operations, and instructions as described in the syntax format.

 First, let's examine the hardware architecture that will be used to run the program.
 In this example, we use three cells (3 rows, 1 column).
 The top cell (cell[0,0]) is used as input scratchpad and communicate with the input buffer.
 The middle cell (cell[1,0]) is used to perform the computation and write the result to bottom cell.
 The bottom cell (cell[2,0]) is used as output scratchpad and communicate with the output buffer.
 The hardware architecture is shown in the following figure: